Chris Bowen: Government minister (2022–present)

 Following the 2022 federal election, Bowen was appointed Minister for Climate Change and Energy in the Albanese ministry.
 As climate change minister, Bowen oversaw policy reforms to energy and industrial policy during the Albanese government.
 This included changes to the Safeguard Mechanism and Australian Carbon Credit Units, establishing the Rewiring the Nation Fund and the Capacity Investment Scheme to support investments in new renewable energy infrastructure.
 He also led the government's efforts to legislate a carbon reduction target of 43 percent on 2005 levels.

 Bowen faced criticism in early 2024 for taking a private jet to a ministerial announcement about clean energy, while the Prime Minister also flew there in another private jet.
 It was reported that the flights were taken on advice from the RAAF.

 Bowen was reappointed as climate change minister in the second Albanese ministry following the government's re-election in the 2025 federal election.
 In September 2025, he delivered Australia's first-ever climate change risk assessment, stating that the "cost of inaction will always outweigh the cost of action" with regards to climate policy.

+Minister Chris Bowen and Dr. Tan See Leng detailed in July 2026 cross-border electricity trade, LNG supply security, and carbon capture cooperation.
+"Both Ministers recognised the important role each country plays in the other’s energy security.
+Singapore is Australia’s largest supplier of refined petroleum products, while Australia is one of Singapore’s key suppliers of liquefied natural gas (LNG).
+Both Ministers also welcomed the growing breadth of bilateral cooperation in new areas, such as cross-border electricity trade, low-emissions technologies and carbon capture and storage," a joint statement said.

+In September 2026, Bowen defended Liberal MP Andrew Hastie after claims were made in the satire series Pauline Hanson's Please Explain that he was a "traitor", calling him a "patriot" to Australia.